SAKryukov/dotnet-solution-structure/articles/article0.md

 &lt;/FrameworkContentElement&gt;
 ```

-This XAML provides the exact same structure [as before](#code-duck-typed-data-source), but in some overly complicated form: the same set of members is split between two different `ResourceDictionary` instances.
+This XAML provides the exact same structure [as before](#code-duck-typing-data-source), but in some overly complicated form: the same set of members is split between two different `ResourceDictionary` instances.
 Anyway, it works, because the data from merged dictionaries is, well... merged.
 Unlimited nesting of merged dictionaries is supported.
 For more details, see [the explanation below](#paragraph-knowledge-resource-dictionary).

 All the approaches described above can be combined in the same XAML in a pretty free matter.
 It makes little sense to describe all options, instead, a common logic should work.
 In particular, nothing prevents you from adding an additional `ResourceDictionary` under one or another `MergedDictionaries` container and using a different approach inside it.

 Another technique could be using dictionary keys of the type `System.Type` even where it does not carry any semantics related to underlying data objects.

 Does it make any sense, to use multiple resource dictionaries in one XAML?
 It may.
-Some may want to visually segregate different parts of the resources, if there are multiple objects in a XAML.
+Some may want to visually segregate different parts of the resources if there are multiple objects in a XAML.

 In this case, it is important not to use each key more than once.
 Unfortunately, it is possible because having identical keys in different dictionaries will not trigger key uniqueness conflict.
 As a result `ResourseDictionaryUtility.GetObject` can get an object of the right type, but the wrong instance.
 At the same time, as the instances are found by their type, having multiple dictionaries does not compromise performance.

-What about the duck-typed [approach #2](#heading-approach-2323a-duck-typing)?
+What about the duck-typing [approach #2](#heading-approach-2323a-duck-typing)?
 Having multiple resource dictionaries in one XAML may have some merits: one can support multiple target types under the same XAML.
 How?
 Again, in this approach XAML code is  agnostic to the target type, it does not "know" which members belong to which type.
 One can visually isolate them using different instances of `ResourceDictionary` or `DataSetter` as containers.
 However, in contrast to [approach #1](#heading-approach-2313a-a-very-simple-one), processing time directly depends on the total number of elements in a XAML, and not specifically on the number of dictionaries.
 It is slow simply because every time the target instance is populated, the system has to traverse the entire dictionary of a XAML and visit each and every `Member` element.

-Why use the duck-typed approach anyway, if it is the slowest in performance?
+Why use the duck-typing approach anyway, if it is the slowest in performance?
 Well, it has its benefits.
 Besides, this topic is not the place where most developers would worry too much about performance because the total amount of XAML data is never too high.
 Anyway, let's summarize the pros and contras of all the approaches.

 ### Two Approaches: Pro and Contra